aws-samples/open-on-demand-on-aws/README.md

 ## Prerequisites

-This solution was tested with PCluster version 3.7.0.
+This solution was tested with PCluster version 3.7.2.

-1. Route53 domain for your OOD portal

 ## Deployment 🚀

-1. Download the cloudformation/openondemand.yml template, and use that to create a cloudformation stack in your AWS account and correct region.
+Download the cloudformation/openondemand.yml template, and use that to create a cloudformation stack in your AWS account and correct region.

 Once deployed, you should be able to navigate to the URL you set up as a CloudFormation parameter and log into your Open OnDemand portal.
 You can use the username `Admin` and retrieve the default password from Secrets Manager.
 The correct secret can be identified in the output of the Open OnDemand CloudFormation template via the entry with the key `ADAdministratorSecretArn`.